labex-labs/labex-cheatsheets/docs/cheatsheets/en/devops.md

   <BaseQuizOption value="D">Shows what would be created without applying</BaseQuizOption>

   <BaseQuizAnswer>
-    `kubectl apply` is a declarative command that creates resources if they don't exist or updates them if they do.
+    <code>kubectl apply</code> is a declarative command that creates resources if they don't exist or updates them if they do.
 It's idempotent, meaning you can run it multiple times safely.
   </BaseQuizAnswer>
 </BaseQuiz>